quematt00/matthieu-web/content/entries/on-the-fundamental-limitations-of-ai-moral-advisors.md

 ---
-title: "On the Fundamental Limitations of AI Moral Advisors."
+title: "On the Fundamental Limitations of AI Moral Advisors"
 year: "2025"
 tags:
   - "ai"